EeshaR/CS598FinalProject/README.md

 # CS598FinalProject

 Project overview

 This repo reproduces the temporal‑shift pipeline from Ji et al. (CHIL 2023) on the public Pima Indians Diabetes dataset.
-I create synthetic year labels (2016 and 2017), train logistic‑regression and decision‑tree models, measure performance drift, run a permutation test, discover subpopulations with high loss differences, and run an ablation on logistic‑regression regularization.
+I created synthetic year labels (2016 and 2017), trained logistic‑regression and decision‑tree models, measured performance drift, ran a permutation test, found subpopulations with high loss differences, and ran an ablation on logistic‑regression regularization.

 Files and what they do